Babbar Akali movement: History

-The original Akali movement was established to peacefully get control of gurdwaras from heredity priests who were accused of enriching themselves.
-The Akalis took vows of nonviolence and observed them, however at Tarn Taran and Nankana Sahib in early 1921 the priests, their hired security killed a number of Sikhs.
+The original Akali movement was established to peacefully get control of gurdwaras from heredity mahants (priests) who were accused of enriching themselves.
+The Akalis took vows of non-violence and observed them; at Tarn Taran and Nankana Sahib in early 1921, however, the priests' hired security killed a number of Sikhs.
 This resulted in the radicalization of the people who would form the core group of the Babbar Akalis.
+The Battle of Babeli was fought by this movement.
+The group takes its name from merging two Punjabi words, “Babbar” meaning Tiger and the Akali being the military order of the Sikhs known as the Akalis, also known as The Immortals or Nihangs, who under the Sikh Empire had been led by the fiercely anti-British Akali Phula Singh, who also served as a mentor and close advisor in the court of Sikh King Maharaja Ranjit Singh.